Jack It Up! Lift a Load Using Hydraulics

 - Could air be used to lift loads instead of liquid?
 Why or why not?

-- What is the difference between the master piston and the slave piston?
+- What is the difference between the primary piston and the secondary piston?

 Materials and Equipment